hash-sequence/coil-resvg/README.md

 ## Why resvg?

 - **Pixel-perfect rendering** — resvg is one of the most accurate SVG renderers available, passing the SVG static rendering test suite.
-- **Text & font support** — Automatically loads system fonts on each platform (Roboto on Android, SF on iOS, system fonts on Desktop).
+- **Text & font support** — Loads system fonts on each platform (Android/iOS/Desktop).
 - **No browser dependency** — Unlike AndroidSVG or WebView-based approaches, resvg is a standalone renderer with zero platform UI dependencies.
 - **Consistent cross-platform output** — The same Rust engine runs on all platforms, producing identical rendering results everywhere.

+### Fonts: fallback behavior & performance

+- Because resvg is platform-independent, its font behavior may be less polished than each platform's native text stack (e.g., weaker fallback selection, and emoji may not render correctly on iOS 26).
+- SVGs with text:
+  - First render may be slower because it scans the system font database to find usable fonts.
+  - Subsequent renders hit a cache and won't rescan system fonts.
+- SVGs without text: rendering is not affected by the font scan on first render.

 ## How It Works